dxc-technology/about-devops-dojo/blog/_posts/2020-10-04-vsm-and-kaizen-modules-added.md

 Value Stream Mapping is a technique teams use to analyze the current state and design the future state of their software development process.

-Kaizen is a technique used to address the deltas identified between current and desired state VSM's.
+Kaizen is a technique used to address the deltas identified between current and desired state value stream maps.

 ## What's next?